NordicHPC/git-pr/README.md

 For each command, you can run `-h` to get help (with no arguments).
 Only a brief description is shown here.

-* `git pr new`: create a new PR based on the current `(inferred_upstream)/HEAD`.
+* `git pr branch`: create a new PR based on the current `(inferred_upstream)/HEAD`.
 See `-h` for some considerations.
 Also at the top of the script is a configuration option to force a `fetch` before to make sure you are up to date.
 With one argument,